Careers360 Logo

 Answer:

-In view of the shortcoming of the Bohr's model, attempts were made to develop a more suitable and general model for atoms.
+In view of the shortcomings of Bohr's model, attempts were made to develop a more suitable and general model for atoms.

-Two important developments which contributed significantly in the formulation of such a model were:
+Two important developments that contributed significantly in the formulation of such a model were:

 1. Dual behaviour of matter,